Google Data Studio Tutorial

 • PostgreSQL

-If you use Google Analytics and/or Search Console (which I highly recommend), you will have to individually connect each view and property, respectively.
+If you use Google Analytics and/or Search Console (which I highly recommend), you will need to individually connect each view and property, respectively.

-So if you have three GA views for three different subdomains, you’ll have to set up three different data sources.
+Therefore, if you have three GA views for three different subdomains, you will have to configure three different data sources.

 Don’t worry; it’s an easy process.